Lincoln's Inn: Buildings and architectural points of note

 Lincoln’s Inn’s 11 acre estate comprises collegiate buildings, barristers’ chambers, commercial premises and residential apartments.
 The Inn is situated between Chancery Lane and Lincoln's Inn Fields, north of Inner and Middle Temples and south of Gray's Inn.
 Lincoln's Inn is surrounded by a brick wall separating it from the neighbourhood; this was first erected in 1562, and it is said that Ben Jonson did some of the brickwork.
 The only surviving part is that on the western side between the North Lawn and the Fields.
 As well as the major buildings discussed below, the Inn consists of: Old Square, Old Buildings, Stone Buildings and Hardwicke buildings.

 First built in 1683, New Square, sometimes known as Serle Court, finished in about 1697.
 New Square was originally named Serle's Court because it was built as a compromise between the Inn and Henry Serle over ownership of the land.
 A compromise was made in 1682, and Serle built 11 brick sets of chambers on three sides of the square between 1682 and 1693.
 Alterations were made in 1843, when the open area in the middle was replaced by gardens and lawns.
 Because of its difficult history of ownership, some parts of the Square are still freehold, with individuals owning floors or sections of floors within the buildings.
-The Lincoln's Inn Act 1860 was passed directly to allow the Inn to charge the various freeholders in the Square fees.
+The Lincoln's Inn Act 1860 (23 & 24 Vict. c. clxxxiv) was passed directly to allow the Inn to charge the various freeholders in the Square fees.

 Stone Buildings was built between 1775 and 1780 using the designs of Robert Taylor, with the exception of No. 7, which was completed the range in the same style in 1845.
 The design was originally meant to be part of a massive rebuilding of the entire Inn, but this was never completed.
 Stone Buildings were seriously damaged during The Blitz, but their external appearance remains much the same.
 From "within" it appears as a cul de sac rather than a square, the two ranges closed to the north with a third which originally contained the library.
 The eastern side along Chancery Lane and the western backing onto the North Lawn.
 These provide the standard layout of "staircases" of working chambers.
 From the North Lawn there is no access but the west range provides a fine institutional range of some distinction.